Domiii/self-asssessment-app/README.md

 ```

 ## More TODO
+* firebase rule replacer utility: make it nice and easy to write aliases for rule checks
+* firebase index validation utility: make it nice and easy to check/verify/update all indices through commandline
+* firebase cache validation utility: make it nice and easy to check/verify/update all kinds of cached info through commandline
 * Add system for "check progress caching", reduce load requirements
 * Add auto-screenshot preview feature (use [html2canvas](http://html2canvas.hertzen.com/examples.html))
 * Show orphaned concepts, checks and other orphaned data